tejashah88/tiktok-mass-archiver/README.md

 # TikTok Mass Archiver
 A set of scripts and related repos to mass-save public TikTok content.
 Has support for saving both **videos** and **photo sets** from individual posts, user accounts or collections.

+NOTE: This repo is meant to work on Windows but should be trivial to change it for MacOS/Linux.
+Just change the batch files in `scripts/` and the subprocess commands in `save_media.py` accordingly.

+## Requirements
+- Python 3.11 (minimum)
+- Git client

 ## Setup
 ```bash
 git clone --recurse-submodules https://github.com/tejashah88/tiktok-mass-archiver.git